24 Hours of Le Mans: Garage 56

 In 2015, the Garage 56 program took a break as all applications that year were deemed unfit by the ACO.

 Frederic Sausset, a quadruple amputee, drove a modified Morgan LMP2 in the 2016 race.

 Financial problems forced Welter Racing to cancel its 2017 Garage 56 run with the Green4U Panoz Racing GT-EV, a biomethane-fuel prototype featuring a 3-cylinder 1.2-liter engine fueled by biomethane stored in cryogenic tanks.
-Welter Racing went on to develop the car with hopes of entering the car in 2018 and 2019, but ultimately did not compete due to complex issues with the car in 2018, and due to Don Panoz's death suspending the program in 2019.
-The 2019 slot was also eyed by UK-based constructor Perrinn with the Project 424, an LMP1-based electric-powered car with an autonomous driving mode; however, this did not come to pass, and Garage 56 was left empty in both 2018 and 2019 due to the ACO deeming none of the applications sufficiently mature.
+Welter Racing went on to develop the car with hopes of entering the car in 2018 and 2019, but ultimately did not compete due to complex issues with the car in 2018, and due to Don Panoz's death causing the suspension of the program in 2019.
+The 2019 slot was also eyed by UK-based constructor Perrinn with the Project 424, an LMP1-based electric-powered car with an autonomous driving mode.
+However, this did not come to pass, and Garage 56 was left empty in both 2018 and 2019 as the ACO deemed none of the applications to be sufficiently mature.

 2020 saw Frederic Sausset attempting to return to Garage 56 under the SRT41 banner by fielding a specially modified Oreca 07 LMP2 car with a lineup of three disabled drivers; however, the attempt was cancelled due to the COVID-19 pandemic.
 The SRT41 program was delayed to 2021, which saw Garage 56 successfully making a return for the first time in five years.
-Two of the drivers were paralyzed from the waist down.
+Two of the drivers, paralyzed from the waist down, became the first disabled teammates to compete in the history of the race.

 In 2022, Garage 56 was once again empty.

-For 2023, a NASCAR Cup Series Next Gen stock car with a hybrid powertrain fielded by Hendrick Motorsports will be the Garage 56 entry.
+For 2023, a modified NASCAR Cup Series Next Gen Chevrolet Camaro ZL1 stock car fielded by Hendrick Motorsports was the Garage 56 entry, with seven-times Cup champion Jimmie Johnson, 2009 Formula One world champion and NASCAR driver Jenson Button, and 2010 Le Mans overall and LMP1 winner Mike Rockenfeller driving the car.
+The car marked NASCAR's 75th anniversary, which coincided with the race's centenary.
+Chad Knaus, Johnson's crew chief during each of his Cup Series championships, was project manager, while the car bore #24 in honour of Hendrick vice chairman and former driver Jeff Gordon.